-Directed Graph (or) Digraph: It is graph in which each edge has a direction to its successor.
+Directed Graph is a graph in which each edge has a direction to its successor.

-Undirected Graph: It is a graph in which there is no direction on the edges.
+Undirected Graph is a graph in which there is no direction on the edges.
 The flow between two vertices can go in either direction.

 A graph is acyclic if it has no cycles.

 A directed acyclic graph is directed graph without any directed cycles.
 Referred by its short name DAG